EnterpriseDB/hdfs_fdw/README.md

     * `host`: IP Address or hostname of the Hive Thrift Server OR Spark Thrift Server.
 Defaults to `127.0.0.1`
     * `port`: Port number of the Hive Thrift Server OR Spark Thrift Server.
 Defaults to `10000`
     * `client_type`:  hiveserver2 or spark.
-Hive and Spark both support HiveQL and are compatible but ANALYZE command behaves differently.
-Default is hiveserver2 and will work with Spark too except the ANALYZE command.
+Hive and Spark both support HiveQL and are compatible but there are few differences like the behaviour of ANALYZE command and connection string for the NOSASL case.
     * `auth_type`:  NOSASL or LDAP.
 Specify which authentication type is required while connecting to the Hive or Spark server.
 Default is unspecified and the FDW uses the username option in the user mapping to infer the auth_type.
 If the username is empty or not specified it uses NOSASL otherwise it uses LDAP.
     * `connect_timeout`:  Connection timeout, default value is 300 seconds.
     * `query_timeout`:  Query timeout is not supported by the Hive JDBC driver.